openwfm/wrf-fire/doc/README_git.txt

     git push origin <branch name>:<branch name>

   The first command creats a local branch starting from "master".
 The second command commits (pushes) this branch to the shared repository.

-To get a list of local branches
+  To get a list of local branches and see what branch you are on

     git branch